mikepsinn/curedao-monorepo/docs/fdai-act/right-to-trial-act.md

 ### 1.2 Core Findings
 1. **Current System Failures**
    - FDA approval process delays access to life-saving treatments by 7-12 years on average.
+   - Only 3% of patients qualify for traditional clinical trials due to strict eligibility criteria, leaving most without access to new treatments.
+   - Real-world outcome data (actual patient results) is collected for less than 10% of approved drugs.
    - 97% of patients are excluded from clinical trials due to strict eligibility criteria.
    - Geographic restrictions force patients to travel hundreds of miles to trial sites.
    - $2.6B average cost of drug development drives 10-100x markup in consumer prices.